 How to Treat Sunburn

 If you’re in the unfortunate position of having a sunburn, here’s how you can treat it safely:

-Treat your skin to a moisturiser that contains aloe vera to take down burning and give a cooling, moisturising sensation.
+- Treat your skin to a moisturizer that contains aloe vera to take down burning and give a cooling, moisturizing sensation.
 Avoid petroleum-based products or anything that contains lidocaine.
 The former can trap heat into your skin and make it feel more inflamed.
 The latter can be a potential irritant.